 To simplify the discussion, let's say we're talking about an invoice for $100 and the fee is $5.

 - If the payer (homeowner) pays the fee, the full payment amount ($100) comes into JobNimbus and is applied against the invoice.
-Since the homeowner is paying the fee ($5), there is no accounting consequence for our customer in their Quickbooks.
+Since the homeowner is paying the fee ($5), there is no accounting consequence for our customer in their QuickBooks.

 - If the payee (our customer) pays the fee, the full payment amount ($100) still comes into JobNimbus and is applied against the invoice.
 The invoice itself is an "agreement" between our customer and the homeowner and as far as that relationship is concerned, the $100 payment has been paid so the invoice itself should be closed and the fee should not be reflected anywhere on the invoice.
-What ends up in our customer's wepay/bank account is $95.
+What ends up in our customer's WePay/bank account is $95.

-- To balance their accounting records ($100 reflected on invoice but only $95 coming into their bank account), they should run a period report (once a month?) from wepay to see what their fees are for the month and enter those in as a single line item.
+- To balance their accounting records ($100 reflected on invoice but only $95 coming into their bank account), they should run a period report (once a month?) from WePay to see what their fees are for the month and enter those in as a single line item.

 - If our customers want the fee to be part of the invoice, they should either have the payer pay the fee and adjust the invoice amount accordingly, or they should have themselves pay the fee and they should add a separate line item to note the fee they want.

-The size of the transaction limits are as follows:
+Per transaction limits are as follows:

-- ACH is 10 million per transaction
+- ACH: $10 million per transaction

-Additionally, there is a limit of how much a user can settle out of their WePay account and into their personal/business bank account.
+There is a limit of how much a user can settle out of their WePay account and into their personal/business bank account.